sammagnum/swedule/README.md

 ## Manager
 1. Manager is a teamlead of all teams with team lead powers turned off, but can be enabled temporarily in manager settings
+1. Manager are added by team leads

 ## Admin
-1. will add feature here as need from cli
+1. will add features here as need from cli

 ## Schedule
 1. Weekly Team Schedule will appear on team dashboard